ahmedlaouar/ahmedlaouar.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Practical work and directed studies of Algorithms using Python.
       - Practical work and directed studies of Functional programming using Haskell.
-      - Practical work of basics of Web development (HTML/CSS).
+      - Practical work on the basics of web development (HTML/CSS).
       - Practical work of Unix commands.

 # Skills